 I mentioned netrw in the previous section.
-The biggest factor in using netrw for me is that it works similarily for remote files as it does for local files.
+The biggest ergonomics factor in using netrw for me is that it works similarily for remote files as it does for local files.
 The added value?
-If you’ve weaved yourself an elaborate web of plugins and configured your keybindings reducing the overhead(ache) of the vim defaults and want to have all that power at hand when accessing remote files - now you can.
+If you’ve weaved yourself an elaborate web of vim plugins and configured your keybindings reducing the overhead(ache) liberating your text editing experience beyond the defaults thrown on you by a vanilla vim installation - and you want to have all that power at hand when accessing remote files - now you can.
 This way you can edit the files as if they were on your machine by typing something like:

 # file: ~/.ssh/config Host my_remote_server # a symbolic name of your choice Hostname server_IP_or_DNS # the server URI User username # the username for the server IdentityFile ~/.ssh/a_suitable_ssh_key_if_any # key for authentication